How to start a mobile mechanic business: a founder's guide

 Main topics

-Starting a mobile mechanic business is a rewarding venture that combines your technical skills with sharp business savvy.
+A mobile mechanic business puts your technical skills to work on the customer's driveway or office parking lot instead of a fixed bay.
 The auto repair industry is a multi-billion dollar market, with steady demand for on-the-go services from daily commuters, commercial fleets, and stranded drivers.
+This guide breaks down market validation, legal setup, insurance, equipment, funding, and day-to-day operations so you can launch with real numbers and the right licenses.

 Analyze your local market

-First, map out your service area.
-Use Google Maps and Yelp to identify every mobile mechanic and traditional auto shop within a 25-mile radius.
-Note their services, hours, and customer review scores.
-This research helps you spot gaps in the market.
+Map out your service area before you buy a single tool.
+Use Google Maps and Yelp to identify every mobile mechanic and traditional auto shop within a 25-mile radius, then note their services, hours, and customer review scores.
+That research exposes gaps you can fill.

 Estimate your startup costs